$HS$-tensional maps and $HM$-tensional maps: Nonexistence results of nonminimal -tensional submanifolds

 If $m\neq4$, multiply equation \eqref{eqss114} by $\alpha'$, integrate the result and obtain

 Eliminating $\alpha''$ from \eqref{eqss107} and \eqref{eqs113} we find

 We subtract \eqref{eqs116} from \eqref{eqs115}, we yield

 so, by \eqref{eqs117}, it follows that $\alpha$ is constant, a contradiction, so $U$ is empty and $\alpha$ is constant.
 Then, by Theorem \ref{Th45} we conclude that $M$ is minimal. \end{proof} \begin{cor} Let $M$ be a surface of $N^{3}(c)$.
-Then $M$ is an $HS$-tensional submanifold if and only if it is minimal. \end{cor}
+Then $M$ is an $H$-tensional submanifold if and only if it is minimal. \end{cor} \begin{thm} Let $\iota: (M^{m},g)\longrightarrow (N^{n},h)$ be an $H$-tensional non-compact complete Riemannian submanifold and let $q$ be a real constant satisfying $2\leq q<\infty.$ If